CodeYourFuture/immersive-go-course/multiple-servers/README.md

 $ go run ./cmd/static-server --path assets --port 8082
 ```

+> 💡 See the [prep README.md](../prep/#command-line-examples) for an explanation of this command line example.

 ### Static server

 Our "static" server will serve the files for a really simple website.
 The website will fetch images from our API server and display them as an image gallery.